aws-solutions/document-understanding-solution/README.md

 To deploy using this approach, you must first set few values inside the `package.json` file in the `source` folder.

 - Set your deployment region in the `stack->region` property, replacing `"%%REGION%%"`.
 This deployment will not pull the AWS region from your current AWS profile.

+  *Note* : The AWS services used in this solution are not all available in all AWS Regions.
+Supported regions include us-east-,us-west-2,eu-west-1.
+Please refer the [AWS Regions Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) for the most up to date information on which regions support the all services in DUS are available.

 - Enter your email into the `email` property, replacing `"%%USER_EMAIL%%"`
 - If you want to use the [Classic mode](#classic-mode), set the enableKendra flag to ```false```.
 For [Kendra-enabled mode](#kendra-enabled-mode), set the flag as ```true```
 -  If you want to use the [Read-only (RO) mode](#read-only-mode), set the is isROMode flag to ```true```.